 It can get super complicated, though.
 Find a box to pack the bike.
-Unscrew everything, deflate the tires, protect the derailleur and sprockets, fight with the pedals stuck in the threads.
+Unscrew everything, deflate the tyres, protect the derailleur and sprockets, and fight with the pedals stuck in the threads.
 Realise that the box you have is probably too small.
 Find a way to transport the gigantic box to the airport.
 Sweat, tears and blood.

 Routes